 The speaker series Mediatised Portraits of Women asks a simple question: What does it mean to be a woman in Cyprus in 2021?
 The project centers on the value of media literacy to address challenges of every woman’s empowerment and is part of the POWER project (Portraits Of Women's Empowered Representations), funded by the US Embassy Cyprus.
 The series will run in May-June 2021, every Wednesday at 18:00-19:00.

 Through seven online sessions, we will explore understandings of dominant and marginalized media narratives and facilitate a wave of voices that can offer new ways of imagining female personhood within the Cypriot society.
 By exploring the political, religious, and social structure of the Cypriot society in the context of the economic crisis and COVID-19, we will talk with women about their own experiences and the ways in which their lives have changed in the past decade.

-A series of intergenerational workshops will allow women across ages (18-24; 36-45; 65+) to connect with each other, to voice their opinions over different media representations and to reimagine what it means to be a woman in Cyprus today.
+The speaker series aims to connect women, give them a space to voice their opinions over different media representations, and reimagine what it means to be a woman in Cyprus today.

-This project aims to promote media literacy and offer the opportunity to participants to:
+The project aims to promote media literacy and offer the opportunity for participants to:

 2. Empower women’s participation in the media sphere by critically engaging, questioning, and recognising (mis)representations.